RobotiXX/VWs-Chrono/README.md

 ### (1) Readbag.py

 In this file, we use recorded elevation_map.bag from VWs to extract the elevation data.
-Then, we resize the data into 360*360.
+Then, we resize the data into $360 \times 360$.
 For the 'nan' value, we perform linear interpolation.
 After that, we normalize the filled data and create the .bmp image.

 ### (2) RigidHeightMap.json